 Print out copies of the Dawes Act for students and have them utilize the Document Analysis Worksheets from the National Archives as they interpret the document.

-This analysis could be done individually or in student pairs.
-Have students turn in their analysis worksheet at the end of the class period.
+Facilitate a class discussion and have students turn in their analysis worksheet.

 Day 3